leaphy-robotics/leaphy-micropython/README.md

     led.set_color(0, 0, 0)    # Turn off the LED
     sleep(1)
 ```
-## RGBLed(red_pin, green_pin, blue_pin)
+## RGBLed(red_pin: str, green_pin: str, blue_pin: str)
-Initializes the RGB LED object by specifying the GPIO pins connected to the red, green, and blue components.
+Initializes the RGB LED object by specifying the pin names (e.g., "D1", "D2", "D4") connected to the red, green, and blue components.

 ### Parameters:

-    Red_pin: The GPIO pin number connected to the red LED channel.
+    Red_pin: The pin connected to the red LED channel.
-    Green_pin: The GPIO pin number connected to the green LED channel.
+    Green_pin: The pin connected to the green LED channel.
-    blue_pin: The GPIO pin number connected to the blue LED channel.
+    blue_pin: The pin connected to the blue LED channel.

 ## set_color(red, green, blue)
 Sets the color of the RGB LED by specifying the intensity of the red, green, and blue channels.
 Each parameter should be a value between 0 and 255.